Subtle left middle cerebral artery territory infarct with CT perfusion

 Four vessel aortic arch anatomy.
 Common carotid and internal carotid arteries are patent with no dissection.
 Vertebral arteries are patent with no dissection.
 Left vertebral artery does not pass through the C6 transverse foramen.
 Fetal origin to left PCA.
 No aneurysms identified.

 Occlusive thrombus within the proximal left M2 segment with subtle loss of grey-white differentiation.
-Perfusion imaging demonstrates large ischaemic penumbra within the left MCA territory.
+Perfusion imaging demonstrates large ischemic penumbra within the left MCA territory.

 Subtle signs on the non contrast study.
 Large penumbra with little infarct core on the perfusion.
 CTA confirmed a thrombus in a left M2 branch.